casseyliang15/QKD/DCV/README.md

 **NOTE**

 **This is just a very small part of the whole code.
-The whole code (data acquistion, optimization, post-processing, etc) are confidential.
+The whole code (data acquistion, optimization, post-processing, etc) are confidential.**
-**However, I can show you the live demo of key rate calculation**
+**However, I can show you the live demo of key rate calculation during interview.**